Working for FCO

-We hope that by giving individuals from diverse backgrounds the opportunity to experience life at the FCO, they may consider the FCO as a future employer, as well as gaining beneficial work experience.
+We hope that by giving individuals from diverse backgrounds the opportunity to sample life at the FCO they may consider the FCO as a future employer, as well as gaining beneficial work experience.

 It is important to note that the FCO’s external recruitment campaigns are run separately from any work experience or internship scheme: work experience does not in any way guarantee future employment with the FCO.
 Our recruitment for permanent employment is merit-based and through fair and open competition, as set out by the Civil Service Commission.
 Interns do not receive any preferential treatment in the selection processes.

 In 2014 we are offering the following work experience schemes:

 The FCO’s Future Talent Scheme (FTS): a 6-week summer placement for 15 students entering their final year of studies who are interested in a career in international relations.
 5 of the places are reserved for undergraduates studying (at degree level) Arabic, Dari, Farsi, Japanese, Korean, Mandarin, Pashtu or Russian.
 Applications for the 2014 FTS are now closed (23 April 2014).